 Amphawa Floating Markets

 Once we finally convinced our driver to take us to the actual floating markets, we had a great time floating down the river and browsing the different street food options being cooked on the water.
-If you do want to make it to Amphawa to see the markets, make sure to give yourself plenty of time.
+If you want to make it to Amphawa to see the markets, make sure to give yourself plenty of time.
 It was at least an hour and a half drive each way from Bangkok.

 Chatuchak Weekend Market